sachin2220sk/Advanced-Physical-Design-using-OpenLANE-Sky130/README.md

 File nomenclature is as follows: sky130_fd_sc_hd
--sky130 stands for process name
+- sky130 stands for process name
--fd stands for foundry name
+- fd stands for foundry name
--sc stands for standard cell
+- sc stands for standard cell
--hd stands for high density (variant of the pdk)
+- hd stands for high density (variant of the pdk)

 2.	libs.tech :- Contain files specific to tools that we will  be using for end to end VLSI design.